 GDPR To see my GDPR policy, please click here: GDPR Terms and Conditions – Woodstock Counselling

-COVID-19 and impact on sessions At the moment I am only able to see clients online.
+COVID-19 and impact on sessions At the moment I see the majority of my clients online.
 I tend to use FaceTime and Skype, occasionally just the telephone.
-As the situation at the moment is unclear, I will continue online until it is safe to meet in person.

 Other Support If you are in urgent need, here are a few links you may find useful: